Top of page Skip navigation

 With this in mind and following the success of the Swindon Healthy Schools Programme, which has supported schools in achieving positive health outcomes for young people, we have launched a Swindon Healthy Early Years Programme, (SHEYP).

 The award is being funded by the Swindon Public Health Team.
-Free support and guidance will be provided by the Swindon Healthy Schools Team.
-Depending on the needs of each setting, we will provide training and development for staff too.
+Support and guidance will be provided by the Swindon Healthy Schools Team.

-The SHEYP programme has been designed with support from London and Gloucester Healthy Early Years teams, where it has been now running for a number of years.
+The SHEYP programme has been designed with support from London and Gloucester Healthy Early Years teams.

 SHEYP is open to all early years’ settings, including children’s centres, nurseries, pre-schools and individual child minders.
 It focuses on the whole child and gives settings a framework for their activities with children, parents, carers, staff and the wider community.
 The programme is designed to recognise the achievements of the individual centres and how they support the health and wellbeing of the children and the families that are linked to their settings.